 The end result of the function getVcEDF() is the EDF for every source of variation without the treatment information and the newly optimised variance components.

 These three functions can still be further improved.
-One issue is the matching between the ANOVA table from the aov() function and getVCs.twoPhase() function of infoDecompuTE package can sometime be problematic, because sometimes the names for sources of variation can become confusing with a more complicated analysis.
-To prevent this issue, we can re-write our own functions for generating the G matrix and calculating the mean squares.
-Using a custom functions, it ensures the names for both outputs are properly matched.
+One issue is that the matching between the ANOVA table from the aov() function and getVCs.twoPhase() function from the infoDecompuTE package can sometimes be problematic.
+This is because sometimes the names for sources of variation can become confusing with a more complicated analysis.
+To prevent this issue, we can write our own functions for generating the G matrix and calculating the mean squares.
+Using custom functions, it ensures the names for both outputs are properly matched.

 Example